LuanEdCosta/allnotar-api/README.md

 ## :notebook: Allnotar API

-The place where you can write all your notes
+The place where you can write all your notes.

 ## :ballot_box_with_check: Installation